• Skip to primary navigation

 – Excessive and early wear of the thrust bearing.

-– Excess play in the compressor wheel, possibly enough for the wheel to contact the housing.
+– Excess play in the compressor wheel, possibly enough for the wheel to contact the barrel of the compressor housing.

 – Wear on the inside surfaces of the thrust bearings.